Generalized Least Squares Kernelized Tensor Factorization: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of the proposed GLSKF framework for multidimensional data completion on four real-world problems: (i) highway traffic speed data imputation, (ii) color image inpainting, (iii) fourth-order color video completion, and (iv) MRI image completion.
-Sampling rate is defined as $\text{SR}=\frac{|\Omega|}{N}=\frac{|\Omega|}{\prod_{d=1}^DI_d}$.
-All experiments are conducted on a machine with a 16-core Intel Core 2.40 GHz CPU and 32 GB RAM.
-The experimental code is publicly available at \url{https://github.com/MengyingLei/GLSKF}.
+We evaluate GLSKF for multivariate/spatiotemporal data completion on four real-world datasets: (i) highway traffic speed imputation, (ii) color image restoration, (iii) fourth-order color video completion, and (iv) MRI image reconstruction.
+The sampling rate (SR) is defined as $\text{SR}=\frac{|\Omega|}{N}~(N=\prod_{d=1}^DI_d)$.
+The experimental code is available at \url{https://github.com/MengyingLei/GLSKF}.